 - 1 - 12 oz can corned beef

 - In a Dutch oven or skillet, heat the olive oil and saute the onion, garlic, and bell peppers until most of the liquid has evaporated.
 Add the cooked cubed potatoes

 - Mix in the frozen corn, tomato sauce, water, oregano, and bay leaves

 - Add the canned corned beef and stir to combine

 - Cook the mixture for a couple of minutes and add the chopped cilantro, capers, and olives.
-Place the lid on and cook on low for 15 minutes. check seasoning and add salt and pepper to taste.
+Put the lid on, and cook on low for 15 minutes.
+Check the seasoning and add salt and pepper to taste.

 Leave a Reply